damianoneill/healthbot/docs/playbooks-rules.md

 - Parsing commands

 To access the cli we will use ssh forwarding to the Healthbot server and connect to the cli through the mgd container running in Healthbot.

+> ssh-copy-id installs an SSH key on a server as an authorized key.
+Its purpose is to provision access without requiring a password for each login.
+This facilitates automated, passwordless logins and single sign-on using the SSH protocol.

+> DOCKER_HOST defines the Docker Daemon socket to connect to, in this case the Docker Daemon is connected to over the SSH Port.
+This requires Docker 18.09+

 ```sh
 $ ssh-copy-id jcluser@66.129.235.13 -p 43001 # optionally use a different port for SSH if required